Leadership is less about acquiring knowledge and more about opening up to the wisdom of our body, heart, mind and soul.

 Why I disagree with McKinsey Quarterly’s Article “Decoding Leadership”

-A recent article in McKinsey Quarterly „Decoding leadership: What really matters“ by Claudio Feser, Fernanda Mayol, and Ramesh Srinivasan, reported „that leaders in organizations with high-quality leadership teams typically displayed 4 of the 20 possible types of behavior; these 4, indeed, explained 89 percent of the variance between strong and weak organizations in terms of leadership effectiveness“.
+The article in McKinsey Quarterly „Decoding leadership: What really matters“by Claudio Feser, Fernanda Mayol, and Ramesh Srinivasan, reported „that leaders in organizations with high-quality leadership teams typically displayed 4 of the 20 possible types of behavior; these 4, indeed, explained 89 percent of the variance between strong and weak organizations in terms of leadership effectiveness“.
 According to the authors, “new research suggests that the secret to developing effective leaders is to encourage four types of behavior:

 - Solving problems effectively.